bjornblomqvist/pgmodelgen/README.md

 ```

-== Contributing to pgmodelgen
+# Contributing to pgmodelgen

 * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
-* Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.
 * Fork the project.
-* Start a feature/bugfix branch.
+* _Start a feature/bugfix branch_.
 * Commit and push until you are happy with your contribution.
 * Make sure to add tests for it.
 This is important so I don't break it in a future version unintentionally.
 * Please try not to mess with the Rakefile, version, or history.
-If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so I can cherry-pick around it.

-== Copyright
+# Copyright

 Copyright (c) 2013 Darwin.
 See LICENSE.txt for
 further details.